 - Specific examples of how your experiences related to governance and leadership have prepared you to be an effective leader of NAEYC at this time

-NOTE: If you are applying for Vice President or Secretary, please review the specific responsibilities for that office.
-If you are applying for Vice President or Affiliate Liaison, you must describe your knowledge and experiences with the NAEYC Affiliate structure.
+NOTE: If you are applying for President-elect, please review the specific responsibilities for that office.

 The application asks you to provide the names and email addresses of three individuals who can attest to your trustworthiness, integrity, and ability to fulfill the responsibilities of NAEYC Board Service.
 Please note: Current NAEYC Governing Board or staff members may not serve as references.
 Your references will be contacted by email and asked to complete a brief electronic questionnaire and to provide a short statement as to your strengths as a potential Board candidate.
 At least one of your references should be your current employer (or if self-employed, most recent client).

 References will be asked to rate you (the applicant) on the following scale, using peers or professional colleagues as a basis of comparison: Lower 50%; Upper 50%; Upper 25%; Upper 10%; Upper 1%.